Is Estradiol Made From Horse Urine

 In addition to HRT, lifestyle modifications can play a significant role in managing menopausal symptoms and improving your overall well-being.
 Regular exercise, a healthy diet, stress management techniques, and adequate sleep can all help alleviate symptoms such as hot flashes, mood changes, and sleep disturbances.

 Consider incorporating practices such as yoga, meditation, or deep breathing exercises into your daily routine to help manage stress and promote relaxation.
-Avoid triggers that may exacerbate your symptoms, such as caffeine, alcohol, and spicy foods.
+And avoid triggers that may exacerbate your symptoms, such as caffeine, alcohol, and spicy foods.
 Additionally, ensure you are getting enough calcium and vitamin D to support bone health and reduce your risk of osteoporosis.

 FAQ